scanner-gigapixel-art-width-1920px.jpg

 Interpolated Color Animation

-Once the line-work was in and animated, I would start dropping in flat colors, highlights, shadows, etc, and let the software animate them over the course of the scene.
+Once the line-work is animated, I would start dropping in flat colors, highlights, shadows, etc, and let the software animate them over the course of the scene.

-A final scramble suit frame.
-There were about three or four of us, I believe, handling the scramble suit scenes and characters.
-We quartered Keanu into four people using a variety of reference images of different sexes, nationalities, genders, celebrities, etc.
+There were about three or four of us handling the scramble suit characters.
+We quartered Keanu into four people using a variety of reference images of different sexes, nationalities, genders, celebrities, etc. The thematic purpose is to disguise his character as an undercover officer while also being “everyman” that can be afflicted by substance abuse.

 Despite a very specific style-guide (and a contract to ensure that the actors’ representations actually resembled them) each artist brought their own signature style to the characters as can be see over the next few frames.